NextQuill: Causal Preference Modeling for Enhancing LLM Personalization: Experiments

 \subsection{Experimental Settings}

-\paragraph{Datasets.} We conduct experiments on three benchmark datasets from Amazon~\citep{amazon}\footnote{\url{https://amazon-reviews-2023.github.io/}}: \textit{Books}, \textit{Movies \& TV}, and \textit{CDs \& Vinyl}, which are widely used in recent studies on personalized text generation~\citep{DPL}.
-Each user–item interaction includes the item title, item description, user rating, and review title, offering rich signals for personalization.
-For each user, we construct a temporally ordered sequence of past interactions to form the user history.
-To trade off between sufficient context for user history and the computational cost of long-sequence processing, we follow prior work and cap the total input length at 4096 tokens, consistent with the maximum context window of our backbone LLM. \paragraph{Baselines.} We compare our method against a diverse set of strong baselines spanning three categories. \textit{{(1) LLM Backnone:}} \textbf{{Qwen}}~\citep{qwen2.5} is a strong LLM backbone without any personalization. \textit{{(2) Retrieval-based Methods:}} \textbf{{Contriever}}~\citep{lei2023unsupervised} is a widely used dense retriever model, retrieve the most relevant past user interactions for instruction. \textbf{{LatestK}}~\citep{liu2024llms+} selects the latest $K$ user interactions based on timestamp, assuming recency reflects more preference. \textbf{{CoS}}~\citep{cos} amplifies the influence of context through controlling the activation during decoding. \textbf{{LLM-TRSR}}~\citep{llm-trsr} uses recurrent summarization to compress user history into a structured representation. \textit{{(3) PEFT-based Methods:}} \textbf{{SFT}}~\citep{lora} is the Standard supervised fine-tuning with the task-specific dataset. \textbf{{ContextSFT}}~\citep{salemi2024optimization} is a supervised fine-tuning method that directly trains the LLM using history-augmented information. \textbf{{OPPU}}~\citep{oppu} is a PEFT method that learns lightweight user-specific adapters to encode preference signals.
+\paragraph{Datasets.} We conduct experiments on three benchmark datasets from Amazon~\citep{amazon}\footnote{\url{https://amazon-reviews-2023.github.io/}}, including: \textit{Book Review}, \textit{Movie Review}, and \textit{CD Review}, which have been widely used in recent studies on personalized text generation~\citep{DPL}.
+The task involves generating personalized product reviews that reflect the user’s preferences.
+Each user–item interaction contains the item title, item description, user rating, and review title, providing rich signals for personalization.
+In addition, we include the \textit{Topic Writing} dataset~\citep{kumar2024longlamp}, where the task is to generate a personalized long-form Reddit post on a given topic based on a user-written summary.
+For each user, we construct a temporally ordered sequence of past interactions as user history.
+To balance sufficient historical context with the computational cost of long-sequence processing, we follow prior work~\citep{DPL} and cap the input length at 4096 tokens, matching the maximum context window of our backbone LLM. \paragraph{Baselines.} We compare our method against a diverse set of strong baselines spanning three categories. \textit{{(1) Base Model:}} \textbf{{Qwen}}~\citep{qwen2.5} is a strong LLM backbone without any personalization. \textit{{(2) Retrieval-based Methods:}} \textbf{{Contriever}}~\citep{lei2023unsupervised} is a widely used dense retriever model, retrieve the most relevant past user interactions for instruction. \textbf{{LatestK}}~\citep{liu2024llms+} selects the latest $K$ user interactions based on timestamp, assuming recency reflects more preference. \textbf{{CoS}}~\citep{cos} amplifies the influence of context through controlling the activation during decoding. \textbf{{LLM-TRSR}}~\citep{llm-trsr} uses recurrent summarization to compress user history into a structured representation. \textit{{(3) PEFT-based Methods:}} \textbf{{SFT}}~\citep{lora} is the Standard supervised fine-tuning with the task-specific dataset. \textbf{{ContextSFT}}~\citep{salemi2024optimization} is a supervised fine-tuning method that directly trains the LLM using history-augmented information. \textbf{{OPPU}}~\citep{oppu} is a PEFT method that learns lightweight user-specific adapters to encode preference signals.
+Notably, OPPU requires training a separate model for each individual user, unlike all other baselines.
+This design provides an upper bound for personalization performance but incurs prohibitive computational costs.